lakshmi9618/azure-aks-kubernetes-masterclass/18-Azure-Container-Registry-ACR/README.md

-# Azure Container Registry Integrate wtih AKS
+# Azure Container Registry Integrate with AKS

 1. Attach Azure Container Registry to AKS
 2. Use Service Principal to access ACR and Schedule workload on AKS Nodepools